davepaulsanders/Employee-Tracker/README.md

 source db/db.sql
 source db/schema.sql
 source db/seeds.sql
 ```

-You must also create a .env file and add the password as described in .env.EXAMPLE.
+You must also create a .env file and add your MYSQL password as described in .env.EXAMPLE.

 ## Technologies